AlexsLemonade/OpenScPCA-analysis/docs/ensuring-repro/managing-software/using-conda.md

 !!! note
     If the `conda-lock` command fails, it may be because a package is not available for one of the platforms listed in the `environment.yml` file.
-    Usually this will be a package that is not available for the `osx-arm64` (Apple Silicon) platform.
+    Usually this will be a package that is not available for the `osx-arm64` (Apple silicon) platform.

     If this happens, see the [Software not available on a specific platform](#adding-dependencies-not-available-on-a-specific-platform) section below for instructions on how to handle this situation.